MyChart is not for medical emergencies. If you have a medical emergency, call 911.

 Incontinence, pelvic organ prolapse and other pelvic floor disorders are widespread and affect women and men of all ages.
 Yet these conditions are greatly undertreated, leaving millions of people to struggle with symptoms that can, and should, receive medical care.

-The experts at Uchiago Medicine's Center for Pelvic Health are committed to helping patients, including those who have been treated unsuccessfully elsewhere, find relief from their conditions so they can live their lives to their fullest.
+The experts at UChicago Medicine's Center for Pelvic Health are committed to helping patients, including those who have been treated unsuccessfully elsewhere, find relief from their conditions so they can live their lives to their fullest.

 Our treatment team includes experienced surgeons who routinely perform minimally invasive procedures that spare patients large incisions, unnecessary pain and longer recovery times.
 Many of the procedures used to treat pelvic floor disorders can be performed using these sophisticated approaches, including transvaginal procedures and laparoscopic techniques.